 In addition, although GDPR legislation may not apply to confidential data where they do not contain personal data, other legislation may apply.

-For projects requiring advanced security, the Data Safe Haven provides a controlled and secured service environment for undertaking research using sensitive data.
+For projects requiring advanced security, safe havens provide a controlled and secured service environment for undertaking research using sensitive data:

 Guidance and useful links

 Authoritative guidance from the University Data Protection Officer is available from the Data Protection website:

 - University of Edinburgh - Data Protection site

 - University of Edinburgh - Research and data protection guidance

 Visit the Information Security website to learn more about keeping data safe, including software for encryption.